mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/creating-a-new-release.md

 ### Building on Windows

-1. Install version 3.5 of Python (PyInstaller doesn't work with 3.6 at the time of writing).
+1. Install Python (PyInstaller works with 3.6 which is the latest Python version at the time of writing).
 Use these settings:
   * Install Python only for the current user (otherwise there may be problems with permissions later on)
   * Add the path (you have to restart to get the path working)
 2. `pip install pyinstaller`